• Skip to primary navigation

 3. Update Apple Mobile Device Driver

-The problem could be due to the Apple Mobile device driver software on your computer becoming outdated or corrupted.
+The problem could be due to the Apple Mobile device driver software on your computer becoming outdated.

-1. Right-click on the Start button and click on Device Manger.
+1. Right-click on Start button and click on Device Manger.

 2. On Device Manager screen, open Portable Devices entry, right-click on Apple iPhone and click on Update Driver option.